The Optimization SDK Suite is pre-release (alpha). Breaking changes may be published at any time.

 503 responses (Service Unavailable).
 This is deliberate and aligned with current Experience

-and Insights API expectations; do not broaden retry status handling without an explicit API
+API and Insights API expectations; do not broaden retry status handling without an explicit API

 contract change.